-Unpacking the Holistic Practice of Aura-Soma Colour Therapy
+Unpacking the Holistic Practice of Aura-Soma Color Therapy

-What’s in a colour?
+What’s in a color?
 Scientifically speaking, a reflection of light in varying wavelengths and frequencies.
 It was Isaac Newton who discovered that a red object isn’t inherently red, but gives off that appearance from a surface reflection of the wavelengths we see as red, absorbing all the rest.
-For practitioners of Aura-Soma, a type of holistic chromotherapy (colour therapy), colours are also much more than meets the eye.
+For practitioners of Aura-Soma, a type of holistic chromotherapy (color therapy), colors are also much more than meets the eye.

-Based upon the specific vibrational frequencies that colours emit, Aura-Soma is a system of colour, plant, and crystal energies that can be used as a tool to bring a deeper awareness to ourselves, and to enhance happiness and vitality.
+Based upon the specific vibrational frequencies that colors emit, Aura-Soma is a system of color, plant, and crystal energies that can be used as a tool to bring a deeper awareness to ourselves, and to enhance happiness and vitality.
 But what does that really, mean—and how is it achieved?

 Two years ago, while visiting Sedona, Arizona, I spotted an Aura-Soma description on a spa menu at wellness spa and resort Mii Amo, and was suitably intrigued.
 “This color system from England is based on vibrant, alive plant color, essential oils and flower essences,” it read.
 “Colors we are drawn to reveal our talents, gifts, and life lessons.”
 On a whim, I signed up for a consultation with certified practitioner Bhakta Ruttiger at Mii Amo spa, who had studied Aura-Soma for 28 years.

-According to Aura-Soma, an attraction to certain colour combinations means there is something in that specific vibrational frequency that the person selecting it may require.
+According to Aura-Soma, an attraction to certain color combinations means there is something in that specific vibrational frequency that the person selecting it may require.